TerriaJS/terriajs/doc/connecting-to-data/item-search/indexed-item-search-provider-design-notes.md

 #### Text Index

 Text index is used for searching arbitrary text properties, for eg: street address.
-We use a library called [Minisearch](https://github.com/lucaong/minisearch) for generating and searching text index.
+We use [Minisearch](https://github.com/lucaong/minisearch) for generating and searching text index.

 ##### Definition